junxit/us-congress-bills-111/bill.md

 Section 207(a) of the Public Works and Economic Development Act of 1965 (42 U.S.C.
 3147(a)) is amended—

 - **(1)** in paragraph (1), by inserting “, outmigration,” after “unemployment”; and
+- **(1)** in paragraph (1), by striking “or underemployment” and inserting “, outmigration, or underemployment, or in assisting in the location of information technology and manufacturing jobs in the United States”; and
 - **(2)** in paragraph (2)—
   - **(A)** in subparagraph (H), by striking “and” at the end;
   - **(B)** by redesignating subparagraph (I) as subparagraph (J); and